 Attendance: Students are expected to attend lectures and labs and are responsible for any material that they miss.
 After three absences, excused or otherwise, points will be deducted from your overall grade for each additional absence.
 Students must attend both lecture and lab or be counted absent for the day.
 Missing quizzes and exams will result in an automatic zero unless the student can provide definitive proof of extenuating circumstances.
-It is the student's responsibility to schedule make-up exams and quizzes in those cases.
+It is the student's responsibility to schedule make-up exams and quizzes as soon as possible in those cases.

 Lab Safety: Students are required to wear closed toe shoes and long pants/dresses to lab.
 Food, drink, makeup and tobacco are not permitted in lab.
-Any violations of these policies will result in the student being sent away.
+Any violations of these policies will result in the student being sent away and being marked absent.

 Instructor Policies: Food and drink are permitted in lecture, but the instructor reserves the right to revoke this privilege if it is abused.
 Phones are permitted in lecture and lab, but the instructor reserves the right to revoke this privilege if it is abused.
-Use of phones during quizzes or exams for any reason will result in an automatic zero.
+Use of electronic devices or notes during quizzes or exams for any reason will result in an automatic zero.